AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/07-MatrixLibrary/07-MatrixLibrary.markdown

 		yourself
 ```

-The method `newFromVector:` expect a flat Pharo array.
-Here is an example
+The method `newFromVector:` expects a flat Pharo array.
+Here is an example:

 ```Smalltalk
 MMatrixTest>>testVectorCreation